Outcomes in Action: Daniel Owens ’23

 To start his first full-time job halfway across the country was surely an intimidating adjustment, and one we’re proud of Dan for not only overcoming but for embracing.
 Along with personal grit, he humbly credits his success to his connections and quality education.
 “I think the engineering faculty is owed a lot of the credit for my success so far.
 Their classes helped hone many of the non-technical skills that my managers have already voiced being very impressed with,” Dan says.
 “I think with just about every job, most of what you need to know is learned by actually doing it.
 That being said, I think my coursework at Valpo prepared me for being able to quickly learn and adapt, helping me excel very soon after the beginning.”

 Yet, Dan reminds us that it wasn’t just engineering that equipped him with the skills needed to tackle life’s adventures and adversities.
-Valpo encourages Beacons of all academic vocations to discover all that lies beyond their major — a goal which many students fulfill through Christ College — The Honors College
+Valpo encourages Beacons of all academic vocations to discover all that lies beyond their major — a goal that many students fulfill through Christ College — The Honors College.

 “My mom, Patrice Weil, served as assistant to the dean in Christ College from the time I was in fifth grade until my second year at Valpo, so I had a lot of exposure to the program growing up,” Dan says, specifically referencing symposiums on Lady Gaga and “The Lord of the Rings.”
 “When I decided on going into engineering, the idea of having a largely humanities-based curriculum that would push me in ways that weren’t STEM-related was really appealing to me.
 [It was] a kind of different academic outlet,” he shares.